seiferla/FiBo/docs/SRS.md

 ### 3.10 Licensing Requirements

+(n/a)

 ### 3.11 Legal, Copyright, and Other Notices

 The logo is licensed to the FiBo Team and is only allowed to use for the application.
 We do not take responsibility for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards

 The development will follow the common clean code standards and naming conventions.

-Also we will create a definition of done which will be added here as soon as its complete.
+We are pursueing the clean code standards by embracing the mindset of a Definition of Ready as well as a Definition of Done.

+The Definition of Ready is when acceptance criteria is defined, every team member verifies they understood the content before estimating the time needed to spend to accomplish the ticket.

+Developers are self-responsible for adding documentation, unit tests as well as integration tests whenever they seem like a good fit.
+The Definiton of Done is concerned with self-responsible development in accordance with all acceptance criteria.
+At least after the implementation and tests are finished, a pull request is opened and reviews are requested.
+The developer makes clear when their work has left the draft state and is up for merging.

+At least one other developer reviews the added code as well as the documentation and employed tests.
+Reviewers may ask for changes, involve other developers or approve on their behalf.
+If all reviewers have approved the pull request, the pull request is merged by the reviewer who had the last outstanding review.

 ## 4. Supporting Information